Backend Implementation Plan

 1. AUTH BACKEND — FULL TASK BREAKDOWN

 Section titled “1.
-AUTH BACKEND — FULL TASK BREAKDOWN”The Auth service is already implemented and should not be modified structurally.
+AUTH BACKEND — FULL TASK BREAKDOWN”The Auth service is already implemented and should not be modified structurally beyond integration alignment with the final Core company model.

 It is responsible for: